When to Seek Mental Health Support: A Complete Guide to Getting Help

 Moving Forward with Therapy

-After determining when to seek mental health support and completing a consultation:
+After deciding when to seek mental health support and completing a consultation:

 Treatment Planning: